bradmontgomery/django-janitor/README.md

 * Requires Bleach
 * Works with Django 1.11

+**NOTE on upgrading to version 0.5.0**: This version officially supports Python 3 and  Django 1.11.
+Prior versions of this app included south migrations and only supported something like Django 1.4.
+If you're previously used this, you'll have to figure out how to upgrade your existing models (sorry).

 ## Installation

 To install the most recent release:

     pip install django-janitor

-To install from the current repository:
+Or to install from the current repository:

     pip install git+https://github.com/bradmontgomery/django-janitor